Last Updated on May 21, 2024

 Each of these features may have a higher or lower priority for you.
 So, if you have a lot of kids running in and out of the house all day, you might want to focus on Durability.
 Or, if you have concerns about your neighborhood safety, you may focus on the Security component.
 If you live near the ocean, you might focus on the Finish rating.

-And these ratings apply to the entire pre-packaged product designed for sale, not just a piece of them.
+These ratings apply to the entire pre-packaged product designed for sale, not just a piece of them.
 If changes are made, the ratings must be redone, or the use of it is prohibited.
-And, even if no changes are made, hardware are periodically re-tested to ensure they still meet the standards.
+And, even if no changes are made, hardware is periodically re-tested to ensure they still meet the standards.

 Not all locksets will have a BHMA rating, but more and more do, because without it, it raises the question of “Why not?”.
 It’s a benefit to both the manufacturer and buyer alike, so without this rating, an educated buyer may question making that purchase—even if it actually is a quality product.